Welcome to a sustainable logs only zone

 All the products you’ll find on FirewoodFund.co.uk have been sourced from British woodland.

-We take pride in only selling sustainable logs that are sourced from responsibly thinned woodland, so more light and space is created for surrounding trees to grow and thrive.
+We take pride in only selling sustainable logs that are sourced from responsibly thinned woodland.
+That means using wood from trees unsuitable for the furniture industry which are removed to create more light and space for surrounding trees to grow and thrive.